Choosing a Star Tracker for Astrophotography

 A portable star tracker with a ball head and DSLR camera attached.

-When a tracking camera mount is used, a small motor slowly rotates your camera in right ascension, effectively matching the apparent movement of the night sky, and freezing it in its tracks.
-The image below shows you what a 3-minute exposure using a 400mm lens would like without using a star tracker.
+When a tracking camera mount is used, a small motor slowly rotates your camera in the right ascension, effectively matching the apparent movement of the night sky and freezing it in its tracks.
+The image below shows you what a 3-minute exposure using a 400mm lens would be like without using a star tracker.

 If you’ve ever seen a detailed photo of the Milky Way like the one below, chances are the photographer used a star tracker to collect sharp, long exposure images with their camera and lens.